dfelinto/blender-manual/manual/render/layers/passes.rst

 Cycles outputs the required render passes, which can then be used in the Blender Compositor or another compositor with Cryptomatte support to create masks for specified objects.

-Unlike the Material and Object Index passes, the objects to isolate are selected in compositing, and mattes will be anti-aliased and take into account effects like motion blur and transparency.
+Unlike the Material and Object Index passes, the objects to isolate are selected in compositing.
+The mattes will be anti-aliased and take into account effects like motion blur and transparency.

 .. _bpy.types.ViewLayer.use_pass_cryptomatte_object: